Eye Inflammation (Blepharitis) in Dogs

 If the blepharitis is the result of a hereditary abnormality, it’s best not to breed and risk passing the condition on to the next generation.
 If it’s allergy-related, try to eliminate the irritant to prevent future outbreaks.
 For food-related allergies, your veterinarian will prescribe a change in diet; make sure your dog doesn’t stray outside the recommended diet.

 Is there a vaccine for blepharitis in dogs?

 There is no vaccine for blepharitis.

 Eye inflammation in dogs, also known as blepharitis, is a painful condition where the eye becomes reddened and swollen, usually as a result of allergies, an infection, injury, tumor or congenital abnormality.
 Other symptoms include rubbing, scratching, flaky skin and eye discharge.
-If not diagnosed and treated properly, it can result in vision problems, so it’s important to be aware of the signs and symptoms of blepharitis, and act quickly should any of them present themselves
+If not diagnosed and treated properly, it can result in vision problems.
+It’s important to be aware of the signs and symptoms of blepharitis, and act quickly should any of them present themselves in your own dog.

 For more information about allergy testing and treatment at Small Door, check out our Allergies & Dermatology page.